Nightscou2018/pebble_basic_openaps/README.md

         10:27 (1min.)
         ----------

-If the time elapsed from the last BG time is more than 25 minutes the second line of the message will be different:
+If the time elapsed from the last BG time is more than 25 minutes the message will be different:

         Line 1: BG time, then between parenthesis the time elapsed from BG time to now expressed in minutes Line 2: hostname